le-mn/minhngocle.github.io/index.md

 ![Image](How can we see.png)

-- Alongside to that, I am interested in the nature of _Dark Matter_ and _Dark Energy_ , which are dominant components of the universe: _Dark Energy_ contributes on the expanding of universe and _Dark Matter_ gravitationally interacts with baryonic matter to form the structure we see nowadays.
+- Alongside to GC project, I am interested in the nature of _Dark Matter_ and _Dark Energy_ , which are dominant components of the universe: _Dark Energy_ contributes on the expanding of universe and _Dark Matter_ gravitationally interacts with baryonic matter to form the structure we see nowadays.
 I did an intern project on calculating dark matter(DM) halos correlation functions, especially the peculiar velocity of DM halos, and wrote my own code to calculate it.

 - In my bachelor thesis, I studied the inflation models with potential due to the Higgs-Dilaton scalar fields in Two-Times Physics.
+We would like to see if higher dimensional factor could affect the inflation process or not.

 ## Education